 What Happens When I Don’t Follow Manufacturer’s Oil Change Guidelines?

-Most small engine manufacturer’s say engine oil should be changed ever 25 to 50 hours of use.
+Most small engine manufacturer’s say engine oil should be changed every 25 to 50 hours of use.
 The hourly interval depends on the capacity of the engine and how hard it gets used.

 If your engine is new you will want to perform your initial oil change 2 to 10 hours of its first use.
 Consut your engine manufacturer’s recommendation for this first oil change.